xbybshd/xbybshd.github.io/_pages/about.md

 I was graduated from Fudan university and I am a c++ programer in Kuaishou Technology.
 I am also applying for Phd now.

-My intersts are about computational structural biology, but I also like learning the math, physics, chemistry, computer science.
+My interest is about computational structural biology, but I also like learning the math, physics, chemistry, computer science.

 If you want to know me better, you could browse my [cv](https://xbybshd.github.io/cv/).